 Your Next StepsThe following information will lead you to the next steps to apply for this benefit.

+Application ProcessFor more information on how to apply for this program, download the Heating and Cooling Assistance Instructions & Application document.
 Included in this information is a list of agencies under "Where to go for help" that you can contact to request an application be sent to you if you are unable to print this from the web site.

 Program Contact Information